Best General Liability Insurance Companies for Small Businesses in Connecticut

 • Coverage flexibility: Customization matters if you're moving from solo work to hiring employees or taking on commercial contracts

-Your top priority gives you a consistent filter when insurers look similar on paper.
+Your top priority becomes a consistent filter when insurers look similar on price and coverage.

 3. 3